samratcliffe/samratcliffe.github.io/_posts/2015-07-25-photorealistic-pure-css-iphone.markdown

 fullwidthcodepen: "//codepen.io/samratcliffe/embed/JdeWLr/?height=500&theme-id=17355&default-tab=result"
 fullwidthcodepenheight: "500"
 ---
+I made an iPhone.
+Here's how:

 ## Structure
-The structure of the iPhone is built with a series of nested `div`s, each with a large `border-radius` and a bit of padding.
+The structure is heaps simpler than it looks.
+It's built with a series of nested `div`s, each with a large `border-radius` and a bit of padding.
 On the face of the device we have three `inline-block` elements, comprising the camera, the screen, and the home button.

 	<div class="wrap">
 		<div class="metal-casing">